Inclusion in Practice: The CIRCLE Framework - Secondary

 - Do I know where to access information and free resources to support my inclusive classroom practice and do I evaluate their impact?

 This professional learning resource has been designed to provide practitioners with an accessible and flexible professional learning opportunity.
-Using this link participants will be required to register with the Open University OpenLearn Create website.
+Participants can link to The CIRCLE Framework: (Secondary) after they have registered at the Open University OpenLearn Create website.
 They will then be able to work through the module at their own pace, accessing the module and downloadable resources at a convenient time.

 The module can be worked through in a number of different ways – perhaps alone, or with a colleague or group of colleagues.
 A 'reflective log' has been developed for practitioners to evidence their professional enquiry and learning.
 The reflective log can be used for collegiate discussions with colleagues, annual reviews, General Teaching Council for Scotland (GTCS) Professional Update and can support applications for GTCS Professional Recognition.